HSLdevcom/bessersmith/README.md

 - `MQTT_PUB_PORT`: The port for the MQTT broker used for publishing.
 - `MQTT_PUB_CLIENT_ID`: The ClientId for the publishing connection.
 Make sure this differs from all other ClientIds, as well.
 - `MQTT_PUB_CLEAN`: A boolean on whether to use a clean session for publishing.
+- `MQTT_PUB_RECONNECT_PERIOD`: The interval in milliseconds between consecutive reconnection attempts for the publishing connection.
 - `MQTT_PUB_USERNAME`: The username for the publishing connection.
 - `MQTT_PUB_PASSWORD`: The password for the publishing connection.
 - `MQTT_PUB_QOS`: The Quality of Service level that bessersmith should publish with.